HarryLudemann/Trader-Python/README.md

     Name =                          # Name of algorithm
     From_Currency =                 # From Currency Ticker
     To_Currency =                   # To Currency Ticker
-    StartDate =                     # Start Date for algorithm (Some Datasources don't use) EndDate =                       # End Date for algorithm (Some Datasources don't use) Cash =                          # Cash allowed for algorithm to use Data_Source =                   # Data Source for stock infomation (Check Data sources) Interval =                      # Interval for data eg 1m, 5m, 1d, 1m Save_Data =                     # Wether to save the infomation collected for algorithm  - Default False Back_Test =                     # Wether to the strategy is to back test or to run  - Default False
+    StartDate =                     # Start Date for algorithm (Some datasources don't use) EndDate =                       # End Date for algorithm (Some datasources don't use) Cash =                          # Cash allowed for algorithm to use data_Source =                   # data Source for stock infomation (Check data sources) Interval =                      # Interval for data eg 1m, 5m, 1d, 1m Save_data =                     # Wether to save the infomation collected for algorithm  - Default False Back_Test =                     # Wether to the strategy is to back test or to run  - Default False

 ##### on_data Method: